Chapter 1: light and flickering

 I am Thor, son of Odin.

-He hoped to spark some recognition, anything.
+He hoped to spark recognition, anything.
 Maybe his beloved was a commoner; he would accept them nonetheless.
 Thor knew he was grasping at straws, for it was more likely they were from a different planet entirely; the realms he was familiar with such as Vanaheim or Alfheim rarely used this alphabet, and they did not write the way his soulmate did.

 Thor was occupied enough that when new words appeared, their meaning did not reach him at first.
 When they did, his brow furrowed.